firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/what-its-not.md

 ### Share your administration

 Firefly III is a multi-user environment.
-But each user is strictly separated.
+But each user is strictly separated from other users.

-### Changing the monthly cycle to another day of the week.
+### Changing the monthly cycle to another day of the month.

 A month goes from the 1st to the last day of the month.
 You can't tell Firefly III to go from the 23rd to the 22nd of the next month.